iip-ecosphere/platform/platform/tools/Install/README.md

 On the devices, run

-    docker pull 147.172.178.145:5001/allapps/plcnext:0.1.0
+    docker pull 147.172.178.145:5001/allapps/dflt:0.1.0

-with the address of your server, the port of the local docker registry and the name of the container.
-[AHMAD schema of container names; above must be the ECS]
+with the address of your server, the port of the local docker registry and the name of the container (there are also variants for `plcnext` or `bitmotec`, replacing `dflt` in the container name).
+The platform may also generate scripts for starting the individual containers.

-AHMAD please add script info here

 ## Deploying applications

 Depending on your installation, the application may be distributed/executed by the platform or requires manual actions.

+### Plan-based deployment

+The platform instantiation copies an example deployment plan as well as the application binaries into the configured `artifacts` folder.
+The example deployment plan starts the services on the actual computer (`.`, assuming that ECS-Runtime and Service Manager or the combined version are running).
+The application in this plan is taken from the build directory of the application.
+In a distributed setup, the application artifacts are downloaded through the specified URI prefix via the web server of the management user interface.

+In the application, a source service generates random numbers and passes them on to the sink service.
+The results are only visible in the service logs, which are stored in temporary folders.

+Deployment of the application happens through

+`cli.sh deploy artifacts/deployment.yaml`

+undeployment via

+`cli.sh undeploy artifacts/deployment.yaml`

+Please observe the logs of the service manager for the service logs.

+Similarly, on the management UI you may navigate to `runtime` and then to `deployment plans` and select the plan for deployment.
+In the the `services` tab, you will find the running services.
+You can request there, e.g., the log of the receiver service.
+Further, you will find the running applications in the `instances` tab, where you can request an undeployment of the selected instance.

+When writing own deployment plans, consider changing the default device identification provider from MAC addresses to network names.
+In the log of the ECS-Runtime/Service manager for a device, you will find the actual device ID needed in the the deployment plans, e.g., ``USING id 00FFB9A35D2B from de.iip_ecosphere.platform.support.iip_aas.MacIdProvider``.
+You can also find this information for available devices in the `resources` tab of the management UI.

 ### Manual deployment

-Use the CLI as shown in [the platform installation document](../documentation/INSTALL.md) to add the application artifact from gen/*applicationId*/target to the devices and to start the services.
-Please note that artifacts and containers are added through their URI, whereby local URIs may differ from system to system, e.g.,
-* Windows: `file:///C:/.../SimpleMeshTestingApp-0.1.0-SNAPSHOT-bin.jar` if this fails try `file:///.../SimpleMeshTestingApp-0.1.0-SNAPSHOT-bin.jar` where you just leave the drive part.
-* Linux: `file:/home/user/SimpleMeshTestingApp-0.1.0-SNAPSHOT-bin.jar`
-* Service container: `file:/apps/SimpleMeshTestingApp-0.1.0-SNAPSHOT-bin.jar`

-### Deployment-plan based deployment

-The platform instantiation copies the application binaries into the configured artifacts folder, from where it is available through the specified URI prefix and the server of the management user interface or your server installation.

-You may now create a deployment plan for your application (assigning services to devices using their respective device identifications) mentioning the application artifact.
-* For UI-based deployment, please place the deployment plan into the artifacts directory.
-The platform will take it up, display it in the deployments plan sections where you can start the plan.
-* For a CLI-based deployment, please use the deploy and undeploy commands with the URI of the plan.
+You can use the CLI to start individual services of the application on a certain resource.
+However, this requires information on the structure of the application, which is better provided through a deployment plan.

 # Further contents

-Besides the Maven build specifications for the platform dependencies, the test broker and the IIP-Ecosphere platform components, this Installation bundle also contains build information for two containers, namely an application container including the service manager and a simple application as well as a standalone container including the ECS runtime.
+Besides the Maven build specifications for the platform dependencies, the test broker and the oktoflow platform components, this Installation bundle also contains build information for two containers, namely an application container including the service manager and a simple application as well as a standalone container including the ECS runtime.
 Both containers can be build upon the artifacts provided through this installation package.

 If you need to update the configuration model before instantiating the platform, use `mvn install -Dunpack.force=true`.
 You may also adjust the name of the model (user property `-Diip.model=`) the directory the model is located in (user property `-Diip.modelDir=`) or the output directory (user property `-Diip.outputDir=`).